The Student Teachers

 Bill and David used some saved funds to sponsor rehearsals, second hand instruments were purchased for Phillip and the Girls, and they started taking lessons from the guys who rented them their rehearsal space.
 Songs started spilling forth - "The Quake" based on the religion of the Quaker school that Bill and Laura attended, "Captain Kelly" about a failed fire alarm, "Zero Cool" inspired by Roddy McDowell's catch phrase in the hipster cult film "The Cool Ones," "Realworldfun" about being submerged in the world of kitsch television reruns, "Channel 13" about the surreality of everyday life, "We're All Damaged" about exactly what it sounds like, and "Christmas Weather," about a real-life car accident that the band survived together on the way to Max's Kansas City.

 They played their first public set in the Gym at Friend's Seminary, the Quaker school on East 15th St. where Bill and Laura attended.
-They invited their scene friends The Blessed, a teenage punk band who had been likened to a Jr. High incarnation of the Dead Boys.
-They were loud, nasty, fun and a little retarded...and they had a strong and growing following in the downtown NY music scene.
-The Blessed liked the Student Teachers set so much they invited them to play that (Easter) Sunday at Max's in one of the opening sets.
+They invited their scene friends The Blessed, a teenage punk band.
+The Blessed were young, loud, nasty, and fun...and they had a strong and growing following in the downtown NY music scene.
+The Blessed liked the Student Teachers set enough to invite them to play that (Easter) Sunday at Max's in one of the opening sets.

 The Student Teachers played their first gig at Max's on March 26, 1978, without having to endure the audition process.
-Two weeks later they were able to book an opening slot at CBGBs (also without auditioning).
-They were added as an opening band for Teenage Jesus and the Jerks by Lydia Lunch herself.
-They were on their way...soon getting booked without favors at both clubs...and even breaking the unwritten rule about not playing at one club within two weeks of the other.
+A few weeks later they were able to book an opening slot at CBGBs (also without auditioning).
+They were added as an opening band for Teenage Jesus and the Jerks (by Lydia Lunch herself).
+They were on their way...

-click here to look at some of our posters, or pick your own section to browse on the left.
+click here to look at some posters, or pick your own section to browse on the left.